Chris enjoys learning to do and make new things, from making picture frames for the family to remodeling houses, and anything in between.

 How to Choose Chisels

 I have purchased a twelve-piece set for $20.00, individual chisels, and a six-piece set for close to $100.00.
 There is a difference in steel quality, but aside from that they can all cut.
-However, the preparation work for the cheapest was probably over an hour per chisel, while I had to spend only around twenty minutes to prepare the higher-quality ones.
-Once the initial preparation work is done, it should be honing from now on, which should only take minutes if that.
+However, the preparation work for the cheapest was probably over an hour per chisel, while I had to spend only around 20 minutes preparing the higher-quality ones.
+Once the initial preparation work is done, it should be honing from now on, which should only take minutes, if that.

 What Is the Difference Between Different Chisels?

 I am a hobbyist when it comes to woodworking, but if someone asks me what the difference is between high-end and low-end chisels, I respond with the following.